Download the App

 “They’re wrong,” she said.
 “The forest knows your heart.
 And so do I.”

 The words settled in him like a thread pulling tight.
+A connection that felt both new and ancient.
+For once, he didn’t argue.

 She rose to her feet.
 “Come.
 The forest has more to show us.”